Discover Marseille: A Mediterranean Gem

 -Panisse: Chickpea fritters popular in Marseille.

--Pastis: Anise-flavored aperitif enjoyed by locals.
+-Pastis: Anise-flavoured aperitif enjoyed by locals.

-Tips for Travelers
+**Tips for Travellers

 -Getting Around: Public transportation, walking, and boat tours.